 The US Govt has borrowed twice as much money from Social Security than it has from China, but the Republicans in Congress do not want you to know this.
 They want to privatize your social security and eventually eliminate it all together.
 Social security does not contribute to our National deficit, as the Republicans would like for us to believe.
 It is paid for by contributions deducted from every American’s paycheck, and the hard working people expect to be able to use that money when the time comes.
 The Republicans not only need to keep their hands off of our Social Security, but they need to be paying it back.
 “George W. Bush borrowed heavily from the Social Security surplus to help obscure the fact that federal taxes were not bringing in enough revenue to pay for the wars and his tax cuts.”

-Our Declaration of Independence states that “all men are created equal” and I will stand on that principle.
+Our Declaration of Independence states that “all men are created equal” I take this to mean all human beings are created equal and I will stand by that principle.
 I will never support or vote for any legislation that takes away or denies equal civil rights to anyone regardless of their religion, ethnicity, sexual identity, age, gender, or income.
 We must love our neighbors as ourselves and respect the rights of all Americans.